What is Fatty Liver

-Fatty liver, also known as hepatic steatosis, is a condition where fat accumulates in the liver cells, leading to various health problems.
+Fatty liver, also known as hepatic steatosis, is a condition where fat accumulates in the liver cells, leading to various body-related concerns.
 To understand fatty liver, it's important to know a bit about the liver itself.

 The liver is one of the largest organs in the body and plays a crucial role in processing nutrients, filtering toxins from the blood, and producing essential substances like bile, which helps digest fats.
 However, when too much fat builds up in the liver, it can interfere with its normal functions.